pyatizbyantsevia/jenkins-shared-library-unit-tests-example/README.md

 This is an example that shows how you can organize the architecture of Jenkins Shared Library to use Jenkins-steps inside classes.
 It also shows how you can cover the logic with unit tests using the Spock framework with this approach.

-The library itself provides classes for communicating with Jenkins, Bitbucket via REST API, a wrapper for git, and other things.
+The library itself provides classes for communicating with Jenkins, Bitbucket via REST API, a wrapper for git, and other useful things

 # Build and run tests